 - Taste and adjust the seasoning with salt and white pepper.

 You can use ground black pepper but the white disappears nicely in this recipe.
-Make the cream cheese filling a few hours ahead or the day before.
+Make the cream cheese filling a few hours ahead or a day or two ahead of time.

 Serving Suggestions

-To make it look like the photos, use a disposable piping bag and a large star tip.
-For an easier, more casual presentation, spoon it into a bowl to use as a dip.
+For an easier, more casual presentation, spoon cream cheese filling into a bowl to use as a dip.
+If the cream cheese filling is too stiff to scoop, thin it with a little milk until is it scoop-able.
 Serve with the endive leaves or raw veggies and crackers.
 Spread it on a sandwich or use it in a wrap, like this turkey wrap.

 The herbed cream cheese will last 4-5 days in the refrigerator well covered.